-- 1. The A. Thyrotdea Superior.-This artery passes downwards and forwards, to ramify on the thyroid glands, where it inosculates with the artery of the other side, and with the inferior thyroid arteries.
-In this course, it sends ramifications to the integuments, the outside of the larynx, the muscles &c. and one remarkable branch, the A. Laryngea, which sometimes arises from the trunk of the external carotid; it is a small artery which divides betwixt the os hyoides and thyroides cartilages, to supply the internal parts of the iarynx. - 2.
-A. Lingualis, vel Ranina.-The sublingual artery passes over the cornu of the os hyoides, then behind the mylo-hyoideus, over the stylo-glossus, hyo-glossus, and genio-hyo-glossus, to which it gives branches, and terminates in running along the inferior part of the tongue from its base to its apex.
-It gives branches, to the muscles about the chin, and to the substance and back-part of the tongue. - 3.
-A. Maxillaris Externa.-The external maxillary artery passes under the stylo-hoideus and posterior belly of the digastricus, then buries itself under the submaxillary gland.
+1. The A. THYROIDEA SUPERIOR.-This artery passes downwards and forwards, to ramily on the thyroid gland, where it inosculates with the artery of the other side, and with the inferior thyroid arteries.
+In this course, it sends ramifications to the integuments, the outside of the larynx, the muscles, &c. and one remarkable branch, the A. LARYNGEA, which sometimes arises from the trunk of the external carotid; it is a small artery which divides betwixt the os hyoides and thyroid cartilages, to supply the internal parts of the larynx.

+2. A. LINGUALIS, vel Ranina.-The sublingual artery passes over the cornu of the os hyoides, then behind the mylo hyoideus, over the stylo-glossus, hyo-glossus, and genio-hyo-glossus, to which it gives branches, and terminates in running along the inferior part of the tongue from its base to its apex.
+It gives branches, to the muscles about the chin, and to the substance and back-part of the tongue.

+3. A. MAXILLARIS EXTERNA.-The external maxillary artery passes under the stylo-hyoideus and posterior belly of the digastricus, then buries itself under the submaxillary gland.
 It runs over the lower jaw before the anterior edge of the masseter muscle, to supply the face.